 How to set variables in Yoast SEO

 You can use variables in a multitude of ways.
 Most site owners only use the most basic ones, while someone more at home in SEO might use the advanced ones.
 There are even variables for use with WooCommerce, so you can automatically extract product information from your store to use in the metadata.
+You can find an overview of all the available snippet variable types in this list.
 In this post, we’ll keep it simple and give a small example.

 Which, for the post you are now reading, leads to: